 - Share files directly to social media sites

-Mediafire is a solid, easy-to-use service that gives new users 10GB of free storage to begin with.
+MediaFire is an easy-to-use service that gives new users 10GB of free storage to begin with.
 This can be expanded up to a whopping 50GB by completing bonus tasks such as friend referrals and connecting your social media accounts.
-The latter can also prove useful, as Mediafire allows files to be shared directly to sites like Facebook or Twitter.
+The latter can also prove useful, as MediaFire allows files to be shared directly to sites such as Facebook and Twitter.

 The service promotes the fact that its users will not be subject to bandwidth or download restrictions, which is made possible through Mediafire being ad-supported.
 Should you prefer that to not be the case, or just want to boost your storage capabilities, then there’s the Pro tier that includes 1TB of space, the ability to upload files directly from a website by pasting in the link, bulk downloads, and One-Time Links to prevent people sharing files you’ve made available to them.